 The principal and secondary mesas function as such portals.
 They pass powerful healing and transformational energies into the ceremonial space.
 Their service—as energy conduits—is augmented appreciably by the ceiling-mounted Horus-Eye which activates with the opening of the principal mesa.
 It serves as a quintessential stairway to heaven in so far as celestial energies are concerned.
 Heavenly energies flow through the Horus-Eye while the divine nature of the ceremony is beamed back into the Universe.

 The floor mesa functions as the nucleus of an energy matrix and distribution hub central to the temple.
-It’s largely composed of selenite swords positioned like spokes on a wheel to radiate energy to participants seated in every direction.
+It’s largely composed of crystal wands positioned like spokes on a wheel to radiate energy to participants seated in every direction.
 Its contribution to Dawn of Eden ceremonies cannot be overstated.

-Selenite is a gemstone with fifth-dimensional light energy.
-It purifies and energetically cleanses the ceremonial space and all within it.
-To learn more about the selenite swords, handcrafted by Tom Ledder, visit: www.seleniteswordmaker.com
+The crystal wands are made from a gemstone with fifth-dimensional light energy.
+They purify and energetically cleanses the ceremonial space and all within it.

 An Earlier Jaguar-Temple of Transformation